Domestic Abuse policy

 The Housing Act 1996 created the power for housing associations to evict a perpetrator of domestic abuse, whether they are a joint or sole tenant of the property.

-Approval to seek a possession order should be sought from the Operational Director of Neighbourhoods and considerations such as under‐occupation or the perpetrator’s possible vulnerability will beconsidered.
-Injunctions against the perpetrator can be sought by both the survivor and the Company on behalf of the survivor.
+Approval to seek a possession order should be sought from the Operational Director of Neighbourhoods and considerations such as under‐occupation or the perpetrator’s possible vulnerability will be considered.
+Injunctions against the perpetrator can be sought by the survivor and the Company on their behalf.
 In cases of domestic abuse, an injunction would normally involve the perpetrator not being allowed to come into the locality of the survivor’s home.

 Damage to and Security of the Property

-We will consider arranging and paying for additional security of a property in order that a survivor of domestic abuse feels safe to return.
+We will consider arranging and paying for additional security of a property so that a domestic abuse survivor feels safe to return.
 This may include items such as lock changes or additional door or window locks.

 Where the police wish to install additional security, permission will be given immediately subject to the agreement on who will maintain such items.